 Welcome to Floridagrapes.com

-Few people realize that when the French first explored Florida they were amazed at the grapes growing wild.
-In the year 1565 these grapes made the original American wine.
+Few people realize that when the Europeans first explored Florida they were amazed at the grapes growing wild.
+In the 16th. century these grapes made the original Florida wine.
 How palatable a taster would find this wine today is questionable but the disease resistance of the grapevines is not.
 With Florida's punishing heat, daily rain, high humidity, disease, and pests, any grapevine that thrives is a marvel.
 Some of these wild grapevines have been selected and used by grape breeders.

 If you are seeking to grow grapes in Florida, first consider what you want to use the grapes for.
 Muscadines (rotundifolia) do well for fresh eating.
 You can find muscadines in season at Publix supermarkets.
 The most successful cultivars for sweeter wines are Noble (red) and Carlos (white).
 You could visit one of the Florida wineries and see if you like their wine.
 If the wine has a proprietary name like "Southland Red" you may not be getting primarily Florida grapes.
 Look for the grape name on the front label.
 If it is a blend, the smaller wineries may freely reveal what grapes the wine was made from.
 Then do some research on which grapes you want to grow.
 Some muscadines have multiple uses.

 The classic varieties, like Merlot and Chardonnay (vinifera), die within a few seasons in Florida.
 Grape breeders have made crosses between these wine grapes and wild grapes with some success.
 Most of these hybrid grapevines still require a lot of work to be productive.
 Muscadines are much easier to grow.